5 Things That Are Costing You And Your Partner Serious Money3 min read

 “Doing it for the ‘Gram” is a lame excuse for you and your SO to spend money on frivolity just to get the perfect shot.

-Remember, rushing to new ramen joints or some “museum” just to add a new item to your feed is a pointless exercise in fame.
+Remember, rushing to new ramen joints or some “museum” just to add a new image to your feed is a pointless exercise in fame.

-If things aren’t pretty clear to you, you’ll never become an influencer and your partner is terrible at taking photos.
-Money can feed you.
-Social media likes can’t.
+To be blunt, let us spell it out for you: you’ll never become an influencer and your partner is terrible at taking photos.
+Social media likes can’t put food on your table.
+Money can.

 There is absolutely nothing wrong with showing your appreciation to your partner with a shower of gifts.
 After all, who doesn’t like receiving gifts or making the partner happy with a little surprise?
 It only becomes problematic when you start to equate love with spending.